Returning High School and College Students: How to Apply

 - To submit your application, scan and email to Mayo Clinic Volunteer Services at email@example.com or fax to 480-342-2141.

 Submission of an application does not guarantee placement into the program.

 If accepted into the program, you will receive a letter in the mail inviting you to attend the orientation session on Saturday, April 25, 2020.

 - Complete the one-step tuberculosis (TB) skin test (no charge).
 This will require a follow-up visit to the Occupational Medicine department on Monday, April 27, 2020.

 - Complete the required post-orientation paperwork.

 - Attend a mandatory service area training session on Monday, June 1, 2020, at the Scottsdale campus of Mayo Clinic or at Mayo Clinic Hospital on the Phoenix campus.

 Note: Failure to complete both the TB skin test and required paperwork within the designated time frame will result in disqualification from the program.

 Verification of hours

 After 100 hours, a letter of recommendation may also be provided to you, but letters are provided only to volunteers who are in good standing based on performance, commitment and work ethic.
 The decision to provide a letter of recommendation is at the discretion of the volunteer management team.
-Note that the department is not obligated to write you a recommendation letter.
+Note that the department is not obligated to write a recommendation letter for you.